estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D100 - June 22, 2018
+Wow!
+End of another 100 days!
+Got my first app in the iTunes App Store so I’m pretty pleased with how it worked out.
+Taking a week or two off before starting round 3. #100DaysofCode

 ### R2D98-99 - June 20-21, 2018
 Can't believe tomorrow is the last day of this round of #100DaysOfCode!
 The last few days I have been focused on reviewing some areas that needed more attention, and planning my next projects. #swift #iOS